goutham-nekkalapu/rl-course/README.md

 Tardiness negatively impacts an active learning environment, thus will impact your participation grade.

 You must show up to each session prepared.
 Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
 Expect to be "cold called".
 I call on students at random not to put you on the spot but to keep you engaged in the material at all times.

+I have a closed-computer classroom.
+Your laptop and phone must put away and still put away during the entire class, unless explicitly instructed by me that it is okay to use it.
+I have directly observed that laptops and phone use negatively impacts the learning experience for everyone in the classroom.
+I expect you to be fully present and engaged in the classroom at all times.
+I suggest you take notes on paper.
+A tablet is acceptable for note taking only.
+This is your warning.
+Every violation will negatively impact your participation grade.
+The penalties scale exponentially - The first offense is will result in a .5% loss of participation points, the second offense is 1%, the third offense is 2%, the fourth offense is 4%, and the fifth offense is 10%.
+Just to be clear, you'll get no participation points for the fifth offense of using a laptop or phone in class.

 ### Exam